Matthew Shepard: Background

 Matthew Shepard was born in 1976 in Casper, Wyoming; he was the first of two sons born to Judy (née Peck) and Dennis Shepard.
 His younger brother, Logan, was born in 1981.
 The two brothers had a close relationship.
-Shepard attended Crest Hill Elementary School, Dean Morgan Junior High School, and Natrona County High School for his freshman through junior years.
+Matthew was raised in the Episcopal denomination and had once served as an altar boy in the church.
+He attended Crest Hill Elementary School, Dean Morgan Junior High School, and Natrona County High School for his freshman through junior years.
 As a child, he was "friendly with all his classmates", but was targeted and teased due to his small stature and lack of athleticism.
 He developed an interest in politics at an early age.

-Saudi Aramco hired his father in the summer of 1994, and Shepard's parents subsequently resided at the Saudi Aramco Residential Camp in Dhahran.
-During that time, Shepard attended the American School in Switzerland (TASIS), from which he graduated in May 1995.
+During his high school years, Matthew moved with his family to Saudi Arabia, when his father was hired by Saudi Aramco, a Saudi oil and natural gas company.
+With the family based at the Saudi Aramco Residential Camp in Dhahran, Shepard completed high school in Switzerland, at the American School in Switzerland (TASIS).
 There, he participated in theater, and took German and Italian courses.
+In 1995, during a high school trip to Morocco, Shepard was abducted, beaten and raped.
+This caused him to experience depression and panic attacks, according to his mother.
+One of Shepard's friends feared that his depression had driven him to become involved with drugs during his time at college.
+Shepard was hospitalized on a number of occasions due to his clinical depression and suicidal ideation.

-He then attended Catawba College in North Carolina and Casper College in Wyoming, before settling in Denver, Colorado.
+After graduating from high school in May 1995, Shepard attended Catawba College in North Carolina and Casper College in Wyoming, before settling in Denver, Colorado.
 Shepard became a first-year political science major at the University of Wyoming in Laramie with a minor in languages, and was chosen as the student representative for the Wyoming Environmental Council.

-Shepard was an Episcopalian and once served as an altar boy in the church.
-He was described by his father as "an optimistic and accepting young man who had a special gift of relating to almost everyone.
+Shepard was described by his father as "an optimistic and accepting young man who had a special gift of relating to almost everyone.
 He was the type of person who was very approachable and always looked to new challenges.
 Shepard had a great passion for equality and always stood up for the acceptance of people's differences."
 Michele Josue, who had been Shepard's friend and later created a documentary about him, Matt Shepard Is a Friend of Mine, described him as "a tenderhearted and kind person."

-In 1995, Shepard was beaten and raped during a high school trip to Morocco.
-This caused him to experience depression and panic attacks, according to his mother.
-One of Shepard's friends feared that his depression had driven him to become involved with drugs during his time at college.
-Multiple times, Shepard was hospitalized due to his clinical depression and suicidal ideation.